djradon/public-notes/ar.valid-time-rdf.md

 ?i :hasFinish ?tf.
 }
 ```
 While N-ary relation approach can be applied to OWL, it would incur overheads.
 For instance, multiple inverse properties are needed for a N-ary relation.
-Moreover, the use of cardinality re- strictions becomes limiting on some roles that depend on the class of some other roles [^53].
+Moreover, the use of cardinality restrictions becomes limiting on some roles that depend on the class of some other roles [^53]. ^v79ztcpa0633

 #### Valid-Time Temporal Model